Prompts to Proxies: Emulating Human Preferences via a Compact LLM Ensemble: Prompts to Proxies ( ): Implementation Details

+For regression analysis, categorical questions are binarized into question-option pairs.
 For the selection of the agent ensemble, we fit both a constrained lasso and a constrained elastic net, using CV to select the penalization parameters.
-Consequently, lasso selects 53 out of the 300 synthetic agents to form the agent ensemble, while elastic net selects 43.
-The training and testing performances are similar between the two methods.
+Consequently, lasso selects 58 out of the 300 synthetic agents to form the agent ensemble, while elastic net selects 107.
+Figure~\ref{fig:diagnostics_lasso} shows the hyperparameter selected for lasso using cross-validation.

-\paragraph{Prediction indicates feasibility} Figure \ref{fig:prediction_results} shows the prediction performances of the agent ensemble selected with constrained lasso.
-The train-time root mean squared error (RMSE) is 0.08, with test RMSE slightly higher at 0.09, indicating adequate generalization ability of the functional basis.
-The bottom panel of Figure \ref{fig:prediction_results} presents a snapshot for the aggregated responses for a test set question, comparing the human ground truth with agentic emulations before and after regression-based aggregation.
+Figure \ref{fig:prediction_results} shows the prediction performances of the agent ensemble selected with constrained lasso.
+The train-time root mean squared error (RMSE) is 0.06, with test RMSE slightly higher at 0.08, indicating adequate generalization ability of the functional basis.
+The right panel of Figure \ref{fig:prediction_results} presents a snapshot for the aggregated responses to a test set question, comparing the human ground truth with agentic emulations before and after regression-based aggregation.
 Overall, the results are encouraging, especially considering that \algname constructs the endowments based solely on preset and learned attributes and is agnostic on the ground-truth demographic data.

-\paragraph{The panoramic view and future directions} In Appendix~B, we provide a preliminary panel study, applying \algname to 14 ATP waves, each repeated 3 times.
-Performance variation is relatively low within each wave but considerably higher across the panel.
-In 8 out of 14 waves, \algname consistently achieves a test MSE below 0.015 across all repeats.
-Four waves exhibit test MSEs fluctuating around 0.015, while the remaining two fall in the range of 0.020 to 0.025.
-While our simulation studies suggest that entropy coverage, the number of observations and the size of the proxy pool all influence emulation performance, the preliminary panel results signal intriguing directions for future study.
-Understanding the sources of variation in empirical performance—particularly in relation to both the similarities and the distinctions from simulation results—offers a promising lens on the dynamics of human–AI alignment.
-These insights can also inform refinements to \algname’s modular architecture and motivate extensions of its functionality.

-\paragraph{\algname as a means to an important end} At a broader level, our framework operationalizes pluralistic alignment~\cite{Sorensen_pluralistic2024}.
-Its structured use of attribute-based control enables the representation of diverse value systems, while its regression-based weighting mechanism supports distributional pluralism without enforcing demographic fidelity.
-Crucially, \algname demonstrates that steerability and pluralism are not separate challenges but deeply intertwined: the ability to steer model behavior through promptable attributes is what enables meaningful diversity in aggregate preference reconstruction.
+Figure \ref{fig:agent_breakdown} provides a breakdown of the agent ensemble selected by lasso.
+Notably, preset, freeform, and mixed templates all contribute non-trivially to the final ensemble.
+Figure \ref{fig:endowments} provides three examples of endowments generated and selected by \algname for the run on ATP W42, tracing back to their attributes, modes, and templates.
+Additionally, results of constrained elastic net are shown in Figures \ref{fig:diagnostics_elasticnet}.
+Overall, the prediction results are similar to those using constrained lasso.